MichaelVorster/fertighaus/README.md

 - Python libraries listed in `requirements.txt`

 ## Testing
-- Use `records.csv` as possible file to test uploading and poasting
+- Use `records.csv` as possible file to test uploading and posting